Tuesday, August 18, 2026

 Charter school families have another option.
 Cornerstone Charter Academy in East Orlando incorporated a yoga and breathwork elective into its 6th-grade schedule starting in the fall of 2025.
 The 45-minute weekly class costs the school approximately $3,200 per semester in instructor fees, covered through a Title IV-A flexible spending allocation.
 Parents who want to extend the practice at home can access the same instructor's community classes at Harmony Yoga & Wellness on Curry Ford Road for $18 per drop-in session.

-What the Evidence Shows — and What It Doesn't
+What the Evidence Shows, and What It Doesn't

 A 2024 meta-analysis published in JAMA Pediatrics examined 33 randomized controlled trials involving more than 6,000 students across the United States and found that school-based mindfulness programs reduced self-reported anxiety scores by an average of 19 percent after eight weeks of consistent practice.
-Crucially, the gains were strongest in programs where teachers — not outside contractors — led sessions, suggesting that sustainability depends on building internal capacity.
+Crucially, the gains were strongest in programs where teachers, not outside contractors, led sessions, suggesting that sustainability depends on building internal capacity.

 That finding has implications for how Orange County scales up.
 District-led professional development sessions, offered twice yearly at the OCPS Academic Center for Excellence on Bruton Boulevard, currently train about 80 teachers per cohort in basic mindfulness facilitation.
 The next cohort opens for registration in September 2026.
 Enrollment is free for district employees.

 Critics, including some parents active in the Orange County Council of PTAs, have raised concerns about whether the time carved out for mindfulness shortchanges core instruction.
-It is a real tension administrators will need to address with hard outcome data — not anecdote — if these programs are to survive the next budget cycle.
+It is a real tension administrators will need to address with hard outcome data, not anecdote, if these programs are to survive the next budget cycle.

 For families wanting to explore options now, the OCPS website lists participating campuses under its Social-Emotional Learning tab.
 The Mindfulness in Schools Project, a UK-based nonprofit whose curriculum has been adapted for American classrooms, offers a free parent orientation guide downloadable at mindfulnessinschools.org.
 Local pediatricians at practices throughout the Dr. Phillips and Waterford Lakes corridors are also a practical first stop for families unsure whether a structured program is right for a particular child.

-The Daily Network — local news across Australia
+The Daily Network · local news across USA